-- Ensuring that there is appropriate training for responding to life-threatening allergic reactions available for staff and that the training is completed annually. - Ensuring each school has developed a Plan of Care for each student and staff member with life-threatening allergies.
+- Ensuring that there is appropriate training for responding to life-threatening allergic reactions available for staff and that the training is completed annually. - Ensuring each school has developed a school-wide Anaphylaxis Prevention and Management Plan (see Appendix D), as well as a Plan of Care for each student and staff member with life-threatening allergies.